Sticky space

 Teacher with high school students standing behindHow Does Direct Sale Fundraising Work?

-Also known as in-hand or point-of-sale fundraising, showing people the actual product instead of just letting them look through a catalog is an easier way for many groups to raise money.
+Also known as in-hand or point-of-sale fundraising, showing people the product instead of just letting them look through a catalog is an easier way for many groups to raise money.
 This can improve buyer confidence.

 Once you determine which product you want to sell, you will want to know how much you need to order.
 This can be one of the challenges to direct selling.
 Order too much, and you could have products left over.
 And if you don't order enough, you'll need to place a second order.

 Our 'Calculate Your Profit' tool helps ensure that your order is correct the first time.
-Enter your group size and the number of items you want each group member to sell.
+Enter your group size and the number of items you want each member to sell.

 There are two primary ways to place your order: